Integrated Building Automation. Collaboration and holistic design

 By using connected technology solutions, especially when they are planned to work together from the earliest concept design stage, means buildings can achieve the highest demands of modern planners and customers.

-Paul Foulkes, KNX Sales Manager at Theben
+Paul Foulkes, at Theben (KNX UK Association board member)

 Paul is an intelligent buildings expert.
 He has been involved in engineering since he was 16, beginning as an apprentice.
 Starting in the aircraft industry, in maintenance and later R&D.